 None of them said anything; they just stared at the dragon in amazement.

 After a few minutes, Kel stretched and yawned before he sat up and quickly rubbed his face.
 Standing up, he brushed off some of the dirt Clarence inadvertently rained on him earlier and approached Talia and her stunned parents.
 “I almost forgot,” he said, “I’m supposed to give you this.”
 He took a small pouch from his belt and handed it to her father.

-Her father opened the pouch and then looked up, confused.
-Talia was released from her mother’s hold as she too turned to see what was inside.
+Her father opened the pouch then looked up, confused.
+Talia was released from her mother’s hold as she, too, turned to see what was inside.
 As her father poured the contents out onto his hand, Talia was able to see what Kel had given them.
 Her eyes grew wide.
-In her father’s hand, glinting in the sun, were three beautiful rubies.
+In her father’s palm, glinting in the sun, were three beautiful rubies.
 Her father stared at them, his mouth moving but no sound coming out.
 She’d never seen her father speechless before.
 “We, we don’t understand…”

 Talia frowned, sure the damage and the inconvenience weren’t worth a small fortune.
-And why would the knights pay them so much more than her parents paid to get her into the guild?
+Why would the knights pay them so much more than her parents paid to get her into the guild?
 It didn’t make any sense to her.
-Was this truly a normal practice of the dragon knights?
+Was this really a standard practice of the dragon knights?

 “If you’ll get your things, I think Clarence is about ready to go.”
 Talia found herself once more the recipient of Kel’s shy smile.

 “Ah, sure.”
 She turned away as a bolt of excited fear shot through her.
 It was true—she was really going.
 It was happening.
 Sudden mixed feelings rose inside her, but not all of them were made of the unhappiness she felt over the last few days.

 Picking up her bag from where she’d left it on the porch steps, she suddenly found herself surrounded by her parents.
 The tears she saw gathering in her mother’s eyes told her more than anything that this was real.